phetsims/phet-info/doc/phet-dev-excercises.md

 # PhET Dev Excercises

 Here you will find a list of coding excercises, they are designed for you to get the hang of PhET Sim Development alongside your mentor.
 Please, start by creating an issue on [Example Sim](https://github.com/phetsims/example-sim) with the title *"Coding Challenges Solution: \<Your name + favourite emoji\>"*, the idea is to report on that issue with your solutions to every challenge.
-Additionaly, you should fork and clone Example Sim while you solve the challenges.
+Additionally, you should create a new branch of example-sim while you work on the excercises.

-How to fork and clone:
-- Fork example-sim (place fork under your personal github ownership)
-- Git clone in phetsims root directory changing the directory name to {{GITHUB}}-example-sim (ex. `git clone git clone https://github.com/marlitas/example-sim.git {{GITHUB}}-example-sim`)
-- Launch server ( from phetsims root directory) and transpile as normal
-- Visit http://localhost/{{REPO_NAME}}/example-sim_en.html to access forked example-sim.
-- Make sure that any changes and commits for the purpose of the tutorial are being made inside the {{GITHUB}}-example-sim directory.

-This is meant to be a fun exercise and a learning experience, so enjoy!
+This is meant to be a fun learning experience, so do enjoy!

 ### 1. Add a second magnet to example sim
 Look at the way the first magnet was created in the simulation, how should you go about at displaying a second one that shares the same logic?